AsherFarag/Tridium/README.md

 ```

 2. Run the setup script to generate the Visual Studio 2022 solution:
+> *Note: Downloading and building the dependencies can take a while.*
 ```bash
 # Invokes the Setup.bat script which:
 # 1. Setup dependencies